Why Does Air Hose Size Affect My Compressor Airflow?

 For example, a 100-foot, 1” hose delivering 100 CFM at 90 psi will result in a 3.35 psi pressure drop.
 If that same hose is tripled to 300 feet, the pressure drop is 10.1 psi, which means the air is now pressurized to only 80 psi.

-As a result, your compressor is working harder and using more power than it should to keep up with your air demand, or—if it can’t keep up—your tool performance will suffer.
+As a result, your compressor is working harder and is using more power than it should to keep up with your air demand, or—if it can’t keep up—your tool performance will suffer.
 In some cases, where power at the tool is essential, you may be unable to complete your work.

 IMG_0155